dotnet/docs-maui/docs/whats-new/dotnet-8.md

 To upgrade your projects from .NET 7 to .NET 8, install .NET 8 and the .NET MAUI workload with [Visual Studio 17.8+](https://visualstudio.microsoft.com/vs/), or with the [standalone installer](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and the `dotnet workload install maui` command.

 Then, open your *.csproj* file and change the Target Framework Monikers (TFMs) from 7 to 8.
+If you're using a TFM such as `net7.0-ios13.6` be sure to match the platform version or remove it entirely.
 The following example shows the TFMs for a .NET 7 project:

 ```xml
 <TargetFrameworks>net7.0-android;net7.0-ios;net7.0-maccatalyst;net7.0-tizen</TargetFrameworks>